-- a.
-Face Coverings.
-Unless an exception applies, Face Coverings are required for all people in parks if they are either within six (6) feet of another person or are indoors. - b.
+a.
 Capacity Limits.
 Parks must restrict each group of Guests to be no more than the Mass Gathering limit stated below in Subsection 5.1 of this Executive Order.
-Each group of people within an outdoor park, trail, or beach must be limited so that the group, counted on its own, does not exceed the Mass Gathering limit. - c.
+Each group of people within an outdoor park, trail, or beach must be limited so that the group, counted on its own, does not exceed the Mass Gathering limit.

 Requirements for Park Operators.
 All operators of open public or private parks must follow the Core Signage, Sanitation and Screening Requirements in Appendix A of this Executive Order.